Blog

 This kind of work can be tedious, but usually results in multiple areas of immediate financial improvement.
 Enlist the help of your accountant or your financial team to find trends and problems in your business operations.

-7. Sell unused items & sublease unused space
+7. Sell unused items and sublease unused space

 Social media can provide advertising and brand outreach while cutting your monthly expenses.
 In addition to your own social pages and website, find other avenues to promote your brand by collaborating with similar companies or influencers.
 Consider appearing on a podcast or webinar or swap a guest post with a partner.

-The best part about an organic marketing strategy is that it is free or incredibly low cost.
-If you’re looking to reduce business expenses, consider investing in high quality content marketing.
+The best part about an organic marketing strategy is that it is free or incredibly low cost, potentially trimming your advertising expenses to zero.
+If you’re looking to reduce business expenses, consider investing in high-quality content marketing.

 9. Maximize your employee hours